Information argument

 Info

-Young-Earth creationist Werner Gitt believes Jesus is Lord, people have souls, and the Big Bang, abiogenesis, and biological evolution are junk science.
-He argues that matter cannot create mind and that the production of information proves an eternal all-knowing god:
+Young-Earth creationist Werner Gitt rejects the Big Bang, Darwinism, and abiogenesis as junk science.
+He believes Jesus is Lord, we all have immortal souls, matter can’t create mind, and the production of information proves an eternal all-knowing god:

 Matter involves mass which is weighable in a gravitational field.
 In contrast, all non-material entities (for example, information, consciousness, intelligence, will) are massless, and thus have zero weight.
 Something which is itself solely material never creates anything non-material.
 There can be no new information [such as we find in DNA] without an intelligent, purposeful sender.[1]

-Gitt says information, considered on its own, apart from how it’s physically stored, is massless.
-But physicist Jim Al-Khalili says all information must be physically encoded, and neither Gitt nor anyone else, to my knowledge, has provided a counterexample.[3]
+Gitt insists that information, considered on its own, apart from how it’s physically stored, is massless.
+But physicist Jim Al-Khalili says all information must be physically encoded; the word information denotes discernible aspects of a structure or form.[3]

-As we go about our daily lives, barely a sliver of the information encoded in the cosmos gets uploaded to our brains.
+As we go about our daily lives, barely a sliver of the information encoded in our immediate environment gets uploaded to our brains.
 This makes sense considering that our brains seek only information that facilitates survival.
 Much more than that would be a hindrance since brains consume lots of calories.

-Gitt’s intuition that the material and mental are fundamentally distinct categories is also open to question.
-Physicist Max Tegmark, philosopher Colin McGinn, and others have proposed that consciousness is a phase of matter.[6]
-That’s a dazzling idea, but not a crazy one.
-After all, the fact that matter and mind interact suggests that they have some common underlying nature, which may be required to achieve what physicists and philosophers call causal closure.[7]+
+Physicist Max Tegmark, philosopher Colin McGinn, and others have proposed that consciousness is a phase of matter.[7]
+The fact that matter and mind interact suggests that they have some common underlying nature, which may be required to achieve what physicists and philosophers call causal closure.[8]+

 Baruch Spinoza subscribed to substance monism, the belief that everything is made of different states (or phases) of the same substance.
 Einstein remarked, “Spinoza is the greatest of modern philosophers, because he is the first philosopher who deals with the soul and the body as one, not as two separate things.”[9]

 Substance monism is, of course, entirely speculative.
-Scientists do not understand how consciousness arises from brain matter.
-Our ignorance is not due solely to the mysteriousness of consciousness, which, after all, we directly perceive.[9]
+We don’t understand what consciousness is or how it arises from brain matter.
+Our ignorance is not due solely to the mysteriousness of consciousness, which, after all, we directly perceive.[10]
 We also lack full understanding of matter.
 Physicist Adam Frank reminds us that the essence of matter remains deeply mysterious:

 After more than a century of profound explorations into the subatomic world, our best theory for how matter behaves still tells us very little about what matter is.
 Materialists appeal to physics to explain the mind, but in modern physics the particles that make up a brain remain, in many ways, as mysterious as consciousness itself.[11]